dev2Dx/EDGE/results/README.md

 - **Evaluations**
 - **Predictions**
-- **Explanation Visulaizations**
+- **Explanation Visualizations**

 ### Evaluation

-Contains evaluation results for all explainers in individual file inside separate folders for each GNN model( RGCN and RGAT) in JSON format.
+Contains evaluation results for all explainers in individual file inside separate folders for each GNN model(RGCN and RGAT) in JSON format.

 ### Prediction